-Dashlane (Windows, Mac, iOS, Android)
+- LastPass (Windows, Mac, Linux, iOS, Android)

-1Password (Windows, Mac, iOS, Android)
+- True Key (Windows, Mac, iOS, Android)

-1Password’s biggest drawback is the lack of a free version, as the service costs $3 a month when billed annually, though you can try both the regular and family versions free for 30 days.
-This subscription not only allows you to sync everything locally but also to sync your info between computers via Dropbox, iCloud, or another convenient method.
+1Password’s biggest drawback is the lack of a free version, as the service starts at $3 a month when billed annually, though you can try both the regular and family versions free for 14 days.
+The availability of a family plan covering up to five family members for $5 a month billed annually is a nice touch, though.

 This password manager uses two-factor authentication and secure file storage to keep your information protected.
 It also provides many practical features that personal users will appreciate.
 These include version history, which can restore previous versions of your records as needed if something goes wrong.
-It provides emergency password access for five different contacts.
+It also provides emergency password access for five different contacts.

 Keeper offers more flexibility than many password managers regarding what data you can store.
 Custom fields allow you to keep passport info, driver’s license numbers, and other vital records in the app.